OctopusDeploy/blog/blog/2020-06/database-feature-branch-deployments/index.md

 Now the build server needs to make a few decisions prior to calling Octopus Deploy.
 It must know if it is on a feature branch, on the master branch, or if a merge just happened.
 The event that triggered the build will alter what information the build server sends to Octopus.
 The key differences are:

-- Check into `Master`
+- Check into `Master`:
     - If merged pull request, get feature branch name, send that to Octopus Deploy as the _merged branch_ value.
     - Set the destination environment to **Staging**.
     - Set the package version number to a standard version number, such as `2020.2.1.{Build Number}`.
     - Set channel name to "Default".
-- Check into a feature branch
+- Check into a feature branch:
     - Pull the feature branch name and send that to Octopus Deploy as the _feature branch_ value.
     - Set the destination environment to **Test**.
     - Set the package version number to 2020.99.99.{Build Number}-{Feature Branch Name}.